itismynamenow/mscorlib-4.0-offline-doxygenated-documentation/README.md

 # mscorlib-4.0-offline-doxygenated-documentation
-Contains API extracted from mscorlib.dll by ILSpy and processed by Doxygen
+Contains public API extracted from mscorlib.dll by ILSpy and processed by Doxygen

 # What

 This repository contains API reference for mscorlib 4.0 in html format.
 The documentations includes

- * API for all mscorlib classes
+ * API for all pulic mscorlib classes and their public functions
  * Class diagramms for classes with base or superclasses
  * Class graphs showing direct and indirect inheritance relations
  * Class collaboration graphs